exercism/problem-specifications/exercises/kindergarten-garden/description.md

 RG......................
 ```

-In the row nearest the window, she has a violet and a radish.
+In the first row, nearest the windows, she has a violet and a radish.
 In the
 second row she has a radish and some grass.

 Your program will be given the plants from left-to-right starting with